-What team dynamics truly matter in practice
+Which team dynamics really matter in practice

-1) Communication Flow
+1) Communication flow

-2) Leadership Changes
+2) Leadership change

 4) Adaptability